wblabio/wgact/src/readme.txt

 * Tweak: Added an exclusion to fix an issue with Microsoft Ads, caused by Cloudflare Rocket Loader
 * Tweak: Removed launch deal code
 * Tweak: Cleaned up some cruft
+* Tweak: Added new element selector for the intersection observer for product templates that pack the wooptpmProductId into a child > child hierarchy
 * Fix: Added default quantity if quantity field has been removed on a product page
 * Fix: Switched to treat order IDs as strings.
 Otherwise it would throw an error if a shop owner changes order IDs to also use letters.